- Be able to explain why design is important

-- Recognize and avoid common problems, and conduct a design critique with your team
+- Conduct a design critique with your team

 We've all been thrown into situations where we have no idea how or where to begin.
 For anyone responsible for their site's design, or even those who want to make a difference but don't know how, the process can be daunting.
 Even the term "web design" implies knowledge and understanding of something visual, creative, even artistic ability.